Do the ends justify the means? That is the question we ALL ask ourselves every day.

 NOTE: The above is purely hypothetical and not to say that we have Saudi LPs (or even a fund per say) and merely thought to stimulate and much needed public debate on the subject.

 If so, we’d love to hear from you.

-And if you’re a family office or LP looking for more solid cleantech & sustainability deal flow, consider joining our family office climate deal share list here.
+And if you’re a family office or LP looking for more solid cleantech & sustainability deal flow, consider joining our family office sustainability investing program & deal share list here.